musevlt/mpdaf/obj/source/user_manual_spectrum.rst

 The Spectrum object handles a 1D data array (basically a numpy masked array) containing flux values, associated with a WCS object (WaveCoord) containing the wavelength information.
 Optionally, a variance data array can be attached and used for weighting the flux values.
-Array masking is used to ignore some of the pixel values in the calculation.
+Array masking is used to ignore some of the pixel values in the calculations.

 Spectrum object format
 ======================